isomerpages/pa-chingay/_chingay50-stories/Fraulein Lumagui Lindero.md

 “With technology, you can do things beyond your imagination, and we show the people what TCS is capable of when it comes to the digital world.
 Apart from showcasing that, we also worked to bring the community together.”

 **Challenges Accepted and Met**

 The evolution into a digital Chingay due to the pandemic brought many new challenges.
 Practice had to be done separately and in separate teams, and online.

-“The dynamics are now so different, as we can only perform in small groups because of the safety measure guidelines, and it’s recorded and no longer live,” explains Fraulein.
+“The dynamics are now so different, as we can only perform in small groups because of the safety measure guidelines, and it’s recorded and no longer live”, explains Fraulein.

 “So, we have to work according to each member’s availability, and good thing, all our members were enthusiastic enough to spare their time to join in our practice.

 “We are not professional dancers and some of the dance steps are really challenging, and since it’s online practice, we try our best to teach each other.
-It took real focus to be in sync with each other.
+It took real focus to be in sync with each other."

 Fraulein feels that despite having to take things online, organisers were still able to produce a great performance for digital Chingay.
 More than that, for TCS, the experiences became opportunities for the staff to create lasting bonds.

 **Hopes and Dreams For Chingay**

 Fraulein really hopes that Chingay will be back to normal soon, to the glorious street-performing pre-pandemic days.

-“I really wish we can perform live again… and can watch Chingay live again, and really enjoy a grand street parade,” she wishes out loud.
+“I really wish we can perform live again… and can watch Chingay live again, and really enjoy a grand street parade”, she wishes out loud.

 As for the Chingay of the future, Fraulein thinks it will be more prestigious.

-“I can see more people entertained by world-class performances, and I can also see Chingay being really world class and an event that people will enjoy it a lot,” she envisions.
+“I can see more people entertained by world-class performances, and I can also see Chingay being really world class and an event that people will enjoy it a lot”, she envisions.